Priyanshu-1722/secure-cicd-k8s/README.md

 ## 🧩 Project Overview

 `secure-cicd-k8s` is a comprehensive project that implements a **secure and automated CI/CD pipeline** using **Jenkins**, **GitHub Actions**, and **Kubernetes**.
-This setup ensures that containerized applications are built, scanned for vulnerabilities, and deployed in a secure manner using Kubernetes-native tools and security policies.
+This setup ensures that containerized applications are built, scanned for vulnerabilities, and deployed securely using Kubernetes-native tools and security policies.

 Key goals include:
 - ✅ Automating the CI/CD lifecycle using GitHub Actions and Jenkins.